Competitive Soccer FAQs

-Many Parents are new to the sport of soccer and have multiple questions about our TRAVEL PROGRAMS AND TEAMS.
+Many Parents are new to the sport of soccer and have multiple questions about our Competitive Program and teams.
 Below is a list of frequently asked questions and answers.
 As always if you have further questions, please contact our

-Director of Travel Team Operations via email: [email protected]
+Director of Competitive Team Operations via email: [email protected]

 How far do players have to travel?